plyalyut/MagicSquare/README.md

 magic_square_generator.als:
 This spec makes a kind of magic square game.
 It generates a 3x3 board with some numbers filled in such that there is only one unique magic square that could be created from this setup.
-In the result generated, the Init board will not be completely filled in, and the Final board will represent the "solution" magic square that comes from this board.
+In the result generated, the Board will not be completely filled in, and the final_coord will represent the "solution" magic square that comes from this board.
 One interesting discovery we made here is that one number filled in (usually on a diagonal) could define a unique magic square.
-We chose to use alloy* for this part of the problem because we had to use higher order quantification, which forge does not permit.
+We chose to use alloy* for this spec because we had to use higher order quantification, which forge does not permit.